-As we continue south we notice a distinct change of scenery as the desert gives way to beautiful turquoise lakes and pine clad mountainsides.
+As we continue south we notice a distinct change of scenery as the Atacama desert gives way to beautiful turquoise lakes and pine clad mountainsides.
 Pucon is a small Swiss-like lakeside town where we base ourselves for a few days to enjoy the area’s water-sports and hiking.
 The really adventurous have the chance to trek up the volcano Villarica!

 Our route south is a wild domain of steep-sided fjords, rushing rivers, evergreen forests, creeping glaciers and high volcanic peaks.
-The town of Coihaque is our friendly base for a couple of days allowing time to explore the area’s attractions, including the amazing San Rafael Glacier reached only by boat or airplane.
+The town of Coyhaique is our friendly base for a couple of days allowing time to explore the area’s attractions, including the amazing San Rafael Glacier reached only by boat or airplane.

 We are now in Patagonia, land of the raging winds.
 Our next stop is at the charming town of El Calafate.
 This will be our base from where you have the option to visit the incredible Perito Moreno glacier.
 Breathtaking boat trips through the glacial waterways and glacier trekking are also popular excursions.

 Across the border back in Chile we base ourselves in the coastal town of Puerto Natales from where you have the option to visit the stunning Torres del Payne NP which is world renowned for it’s beauty.
 Hiking here amongst the turquoise glacial lakes and jagged mountain peaks is an experience not to be missed.